jtomaszewski/eslint-config/README.md

 If your codebase is large and introducing this config makes eslint yell with hundreds of errors, you might find following advices to be useful:

-- keep a list of ignored "legacy" files by adding `overrides` to your `.eslintrc.js` that ignores some rules in some of your files (until they get improved)
+- keep a list of ignored "legacy" files by adding `overrides` to your `.eslintrc.js` that ignores some rules in some of your files (until they get improved).
+You can generate this automatically using [transform-eslint-errors-into-overrides](./bin/transform-eslint-errors-into-overrides.js) script.
 - use https://github.com/IanVS/eslint-nibble

 # Releasing